doodzik/note/README.md

 ### Change your Editor

-You can use your editor of choice by changing the `EDITOR` variable in your `.bashrc` file.
+You can use your editor of choice by changing the `EDITOR` variable in your `.bashrc` file
 ```
 export EDITOR="/usr/local/bin/vim"
 ```